Skip to main content

 All events

-From 10:30 pm until dawn, the great flamenco artists perform in a marathon of back-to-back shows.
-The historic squares fill with palmas (hand-clapping) and the crack of heels on wooden stages, creating something between a concert and a mass gathering.
-More than 100,000 spectators move through the city that night, drifting from stage to stage as the mood takes them.
+From 10:30 pm until dawn, major flamenco artists move through the city's squares and patios in a marathon of back-to-back shows.
+The historic spaces fill with palmas and the crack of heels on wooden stages, something between a concert and a mass gathering.
+More than 100,000 spectators drift from stage to stage that night.

 Practical notes

 Shows run from 10:30 pm to 6:00 am.
-Get to the main stages (Tendillas, Corredera) early to secure a decent position.
-Wear comfortable shoes for walking between stages.
-Bring a light wrap — summer nights in Córdoba get cooler than you'd expect.
 Free entry throughout.
-Bars and restaurants in the centre stay open all night.
-Realistically, plan for 3–4 stages maximum — trying to see all eleven is a route to exhaustion.
+Get to the main stages (Tendillas, Corredera) early to secure a good position.
+Realistically, plan for 3–4 stages maximum — trying to see all ten is exhausting.
+Check the official programme at nocheblancadelflamenco.cordoba.es a few weeks before for the full lineup.

 Highlights